Learning Degenerate Manifolds of Frustrated Magnets with Boltzmann Machines: Restricted Boltzmann Machines

 where $\beta = 1/k_B T$ and $\mathcal{Z}_{\rm phys} = \sum_{\bm\sigma} e^{-\beta \mathcal{H}_{\rm phys}(\bm\sigma)}$.
 The training objective is to minimize the Kullback--Leibler divergence between $\pi_{\bm\theta}$ and $\pi_{\rm phys}$.
 The parameters evolve according to the stochastic gradient update

 where the data average is computed by clamping the visible layer to a dataset sample $\tilde{\bm \sigma}$ and sampling the hidden layer via $p(\bm\tau|\bm\sigma=\tilde{\bm \sigma})$, while the model average is approximated using contrastive divergence (CD-$k$).
 Through this procedure, the RBM learns to generate spin configurations that faithfully capture the intricate low-temperature structure of frustrated magnetic systems.
+Additional implementation details are provided in Appendix~\ref{app:numerical-details}.